trampgeek/moodle-qtype_coderunner/Readme.md

 be graded by a program.
 The second example, which is a bit more complicated, shows how we can test student code in a more complex manner than simply running tests and matching the output against the expected output.

+For a more comprehensive example, inspect the dotnet C# question prototype in the distribution's unsupported question types folder.

 ### A simple grading-template example
 A simple case in which one might use a template grader is where the